coolnikitav/NikitaNotebook/trading/us-europe-index-spread-trade.md

 # Results (as of 11/12/2022)
 This trade was executed on October 12.
 It is down $877.
-I am not sure hot to convert it into percentage loss, since both long and short values were $10000 (thus a $0 net position).
+I am not sure how to convert it into percentage loss, since both long and short values were $10000 (thus a $0 net position).

 VGK is performing better than S&P500.
 It might be due to the fact that VGK was shorted in the middle of bad news wave.
 Thus, it was already at a very low value, having more upside potential than S&P500.
 I am planning on holding this trade until February to see how winter impacts the European market and their energy crisis.